michaeldahlquist/clas299/module1/exploring-a-data-set.md

 if (denominationsGrouped.size == denominations.distinct.size) {
     println("Number of groups is same as number of distinct values.")
 } else {
-    println("Something is terribly wrong.
-The number of groups is not the same as the number of distinct values.")
+    print("Something is terribly wrong.
+The number of groups ") println("is not the same as the number of distinct values.")
 }
 ```